SaketSharma01/integration-with-python/README.md

 # integration-with-python
-A menu using python integrating the concepts of AWS, Docker, Webserver, Hadoop and some Linux commands.
+A menu using python integrating the concepts of AWS, Docker, Webserver, Hadoop and Linux commands.